 In 2016, Coram International was commissioned by UNICEF to carry out an in-depth mapping and assessment of the child protection system in Gombe and Cross River States.
 The mapping provided an understanding of how the child protection system currently functions, identified gaps and developed recommendations to be used by the Government in Cross River and Gombe States to support the strengthening of the child protection system.

-Through another contract with UNICEF, Coram International is supporting the Federal Ministry of Women Affairs and Social Development, and State Ministries responsible in nine focus states; Lagos, Cross River, Plateau, Gombe, FCT, Edo, Kaduna, Kano and Benue, to develop a model for child protection and a standard set of regulations and guidance to support the operationalization of the model nationwide.
-The project also includes technical assistance in relation to the reform of the juvenile justice system to strengthen the capacity of the justice system to handle cases of children in contact and conflict with the law in line with international standards and the Child Rights Act/Law.
-More specifically, the project covers:
+From 2015 to 2018, Coram International provided support to the Federal Ministry of Women Affairs and Social Development, and State Ministries responsible in nine focus states; Lagos, Cross River, Plateau, Gombe, FCT, Edo, Kaduna, Kano and Benue, to develop a model for child protection and a standard set of regulations and guidance to support the operationalization of the model nationwide.
+The project also included technical assistance in relation to the reform of the juvenile justice system to strengthen the capacity of the justice system to handle cases of children in contact and conflict with the law in line with international standards and the Child Rights Act/Law.
+More specifically, the project covered:

 - Child protection – Development of a guide for the establishment of child protection systems in Nigeria.